 When the Emiliani Project was given the land to develop, there were only two buildings on the entire property: the vacation house at the top of the hill and a green cinder block guest house.
 After coming up with a plan for how to develop the property with all of its challenges due to the terrain, the initial construction began on the first dorm, its accompanying bathroom and two schoolhouses.
 We have been fortunate with our partnerships to find skilled architects and workmen who have donated much of their time to this cause.
 Since those early buildings were built, we have been, one building at a time, living in a hand-to-mouth fashion.
 Each building begins with a plan.
 We raise enough money for it, transfer that money to Colombia in order to purchase the materials, and then either hire local workers or coordinate volunteer trips to help defray the cost of labor.
 Usually, a volunteer trip begins a new building.
 It is always exciting to see how far we can get in just one week.
 Some of the projects have been large, like the cafeteria which required a lot of money and more than one trip.
 And, some of the projects were smaller, like when a boy scout troop came down to build an outdoor picnic area.
 In the future, development will continue as we hope to add more dormitories, a chapel, and additional administrative buildings.

 All of what you see was accomplished by funds raised through donations and volunteers.
-100% of those donations have gone to this project.
+A non-profit for organization for children, 100% of those donations have gone to this project.
 The Emiliani Project board members are also volunteers.
 Furthermore, much of the building material that we have chosen to use is both modern and made locally in Colombia.
-They are very proud of these modern building materials and we are happy to work with them as they provide a high quality end product that will last much longer than the usual cinder block materials common to this region.
-In general, every effort has been made to build a very durable and long lasting facility that meets or exceeds the standards necessary for creating a home for these remarkable children.
+They are very proud of these modern building materials and we are happy to work with them as they provide a high-quality end product that will last much longer than the usual cinder block materials common to this region.
+In general, every effort has been made to build a very durable and long-lasting facility that meets or exceeds the standards necessary for creating a home for these remarkable children.